Production Partner

 They represent cultural identity, continuity, and economic self-determination.

-Each piece is woven in Nablus with the aim of keeping a genuine Palestinian cultural heritage alive.
+Each piece is woven in Nablus with the aim of keeping a true part of Palestinian cultural heritage alive.

 Dheisheh Refugee Camp

-Tatreez & Women's Crafts.
+Tatreez - the craft of women.
 Our Tatreez textiles are produced in the Dheisheh refugee camp near Bethlehem in collaboration with local women's projects and craftswomen.

 The camp was founded in 1949 and is still home to families who often have limited economic opportunities.
 Many of the women we work with are widows or single mothers.
 Embroidery provides them with an independent source of income and long-term prospects.